 Sara Stevenson, Librarian of the Year, serves as the school librarian at O. Henry Middle School.
 Stevenson has 24 years of experience and has been in her current position for 10 years.
-Stevenson says that her favorite part about being a librarian is helping students select books that they will enjoy and converting them into lifelong readers.
+Stevenson says that her favorite part about being a librarian is helping students select books that they will enjoy and also converting them into lifelong readers.

-Sarah Dille, Teacher of the Year, teaches English and writing to ninth through 11th grade students at Crockett High School.
+Sarah Dille, Teacher of the Year, teaches English and writing to 9th through 11th grade students at Crockett High School.
 Dille, who has been a teacher for 13 years, serves on the school’s technology committee and is chair of Crockett’s English department.
-Most recently, Dille helped lead a campus-wide initiative to implement AVID strategies across the school and has led seminars on how to help students improve their reading skills.
+Most recently, Dille has helped lead a campus-wide initiative to implement AVID strategies across the school and has led seminars on how to help students improve their reading skills.
 Dille also leads professional development groups focused on creating a viable and engaging writing curriculum that targets students struggling with STAAR-level writing.

-The event featured videos, student presenters and performances by the Summitt Elementary School Taiko drum group, Anderson High School band and Lamar Middle School orchestra.
+The event featured videos, student presenters and student performances by the Summitt Elementary School Taiko drum group, Anderson High School band and Lamar Middle School orchestra.